 This 10-week online course is for complete beginners or people who wish to refresh their British Sign Language skills.

-Through practical exercises and group discussions, you will have the opportunity to practice what you have learnt.
+Through practical exercises and group discussions, you will have the opportunity to practice what you learn over the weeks.
 The course will cover topics such as how to introduce yourself and how to discuss your hobbies and interests – with the aim that participants will be able to hold a basic conversation and have fun learning along the way.

 After each session you will have access to re-cap videos that will allow you to practice between classes.

 Participants will also learn how BSL is different to English grammar and will gain an insight to the structure of BSL, the culture and etiquette.
 The course is led by Deaf artist and producer, Jamie Rea, and supported by a communication facilitator.